Independent Physical Searches

 Our Independent Physical Search Process

-• Conduct face to face interviews with family, friends, neighbors, and co-workers of the missing person.
+We will conduct face to face interviews with family, friends, neighbors, and co-workers of the missing person.
 Sometimes the missing person will be at one of these locations and identify himself/herself willing to provide a resolution.
 (Runaway / Suicidal Cases)

-• Create and disseminate posters of the missing person, going door to door, within the missing person’s neighborhood or by mass mail.
+Our Investigators will create and disseminate posters of the missing person, going door to door, within the missing person’s neighborhood or by mass mail.
 (Dementia/Alzheimer’s or Cold Cases)

-• If search has been called off briefly by law enforcement due to lack of daylight and too risky to search at night; Known Stranger Investigations will conduct a night search.
+If search has been called off briefly by law enforcement due to lack of daylight and too risky to search at night; Known Stranger Investigations will conduct a night search.
 (Dementia/Alzheimer’s or Suicidal Cases)

-• If search has been cancelled by law enforcement because the person has been missing too long and likelihood of survival is minimal; Known Stranger Investigations will continue the search efforts as a Cold Case investigation.
+If search has been cancelled by law enforcement because the person has been missing too long and likelihood of survival is minimal; Known Stranger Investigations will continue the search efforts as a Cold Case investigation.
 (Dementia/Alzheimer’s or Suicidal Cases)

 Frequently Asked Questions (FAQ's) on Independent Physical Searches